2000030172/FutureReadyTalent/README.md

 2. Static webapps
 3. Azure Bot Service

-Following are some key features of Azure Static Web Apps that made me choose this service :
+Following are some key features of Azure Static Web Apps that made me choose this service:
 ------------------------------------------------------------------------------------------

 1.Web hosting for static content like HTML, CSS, JavaScript, and images.